GillesArcas/galerie/README.md

 The option `--github_pages` enables to create a gallery compatible with github Pages.

-Finally, after creating a gallery, it is sufficient to use the `--update` option to update a gallery with the options given to specify it.
+Finally, after creating a gallery, it is sufficient to use the `--update` command to update a gallery with the options given to specify it.

 ## Some examples